Fred Flintstone: Portrayal

-Other voices include Maurice LaMarche (in Harvey Birdman: Attorney at Law), Stephen Stanton (in Robot Chicken), Dave Coulier (in Robot Chicken), Fred Tatasciore (in MAD), Seth Green (in Robot Chicken), and Rick Zieff (in Dick Clark's New Year's Rockin' Eve 2021).
+Other voices include Maurice LaMarche (in Harvey Birdman, Attorney at Law), Stephen Stanton (in Robot Chicken), Dave Coulier (in Robot Chicken), Fred Tatasciore (in MAD), Seth Green (in Robot Chicken), and Rick Zieff (in Dick Clark's New Year's Rockin' Eve 2021).
 In various Italian dubs, Fred's voice was provided by Italian voice actor Carlo Bonomi.
-Stephen Root will voice Fred Flintstone in the upcoming FOX series Bedrock.
+Stephen Root was planned to voice Fred Flintstone in the scrapped FOX series Bedrock.

 Live action portrayal

 In the first live-action film, The Flintstones, Fred was played by John Goodman, who also provided his voice for the film's pinball adaptation.
 In the prequel film, The Flintstones in Viva Rock Vegas, in which Fred is portrayed as younger than he was in the original, he was played by British actor Mark Addy.

 In other media

 Commercials

 Fred Flintstone and Barney Rubble were pitchmen for Winston cigarettes, the show's sponsor at the time.
 In one ad, Fred and Barney saw the men working hard at the quarry and decided to retire out of sight for a smoke break.
 After extolling the virtues of their favorite brand, Fred lit up and delivered the catch phrase: "Winston tastes good like a cigarette should."
 A similar ad featured Wilma and Betty as well.
 By the original series' third season, Winston had been dropped in favor of Welch's.